Faith in action: Chaplaincy, Missions & Chapel

-As College Chaplain, Olivia Neaves is well-equipped and experienced to provide spiritual support and oversight for our College.
-She can be contacted at the College on 02 4634 7474.
+Our College Chaplain is well-equipped and experienced to provide spiritual support and oversight for our College.
+They can be contacted at the College on 02 4634 7474.

 We are dedicated to developing the whole student, and as part of our vision for achieving this outcome the College gives students opportunities to participate in overseas and local missions and service activities.
 MACC has taken student mission teams to South Africa, Mozambique and Townsville but more recently to Central Australia, Bali (Indonesia) and there have been over 10 trips to China.

 We had a very successful trip to Bali in 2019 involving students from Years 9-12.
 In fact the whole school from K-12 got involved in supporting projects in Bali.
 The College also got behind a project to support a breakfast program for children affected by the recent bushfires on the South Coast.
 A group of student leaders and staff travelled to Bega to give, encourage and support the community recovering from this natural disaster.
 Future trips and other projects are in the pipeline.

 - Wrap up Homelessness helping get the homeless off the streets in Wollongong

 - Build a water tank project in Munduk, Bali

 - Refurbishing the kitchen for the Compassion project in Denpasar

 - Provision of health care packages to children in Bali

 - Build them a classroom project at Hope School, Munduk

 - Feed the children at Hope School and C3 Compassion project Denpasar